crisfervil/XrmCommandBox/commands.md

 --- | ---
 -f, --file | File containing the data to import
--e, --continue-on-error | Continue if there&#39;s an error while processing the command -c, --connection | Connection string, or name of a connection string to use -f, --config-file | Xml file containing the command options -l, --log-level | Sets the current logging output.
+-e, --continue-on-error | Continue if there&#39;s an error while processing the command -c, --connection | Required.
+Connection string, or name of a connection string to use -f, --config-file | Xml file containing the command options -l, --log-level | Sets the current logging output.
 Can be Debug, Info, Error